 A Little Background

-The site exhibits many architectural styles which points to influence from other cultures.
-Today, this once powerful capital is a UNESCO World Heritage Site and one of the most visited places in Mexico.
+The site exhibits many architectural styles that point to influence from other cultures.
+Today, this once-powerful capital is a UNESCO World Heritage Site and one of the most visited places in Mexico.

 Let’s take a look at what you can expect to see in the north architectural group.